|History Appearance Temperament Colours|

-The exact origin of the Egyptian Mau is not recorded and therefore cannot be known for certain.
-However, the popular belief is that the Egyptian Mau is descendant of the African Wild Cat.
-This belief is due to the Egyptian Mau’s remarkably similar appearance to the African Wild Cats.
-The African Wild Cats were also known to be in the same region where the Mau first appeared.
+It is believed the Egyptian Mau is descended from the African Wild cat due to their remarkably similar appearance.
+The African Wild Cats were known to have lived in the same region where the Mau first appeared.
 No matter how they came about, once this breed was domesticated it became indispensable.

 The Egyptian Mau first arrived in the United States in 1956.
-Russian expatriate Princess Natalie Troubetskoy emigrated from Italy where she had bred a smoke male belonging to the Egyptian Ambassador to Italy with a silver female from Cairo.
-A silver kitten by the name of Baba was produced.
-Baba was then mated back to his father and two kittens by the name of Joseph (nicknamed JoJo) and Jude were born.
+Russian expatriate Princess Natalie Troubetskoy emigrated from Italy where she had bred a smoke male belonging to the Egyptian Ambassador to Italy with a silver female from Cairo, producing a silver kitten named Baba.
+Baba was then mated back to her father and two kittens by the name of Joseph (nicknamed JoJo) and Jude were born.
 Jude died but JoJo was mated back to his mother, producing a female kitten by the name of Liza.
 These three Mau’s were brought to the United States by Princess Natalie and were to become the founding stock of the Egyptian Mau in the United States.
-They were recognised by the Cat Fanciers Association in 1977.
+The CFA recognised the Egyptian Mau in 1977.

 The word Mau means cat in Egyptian.